WELCOME!

 HISTORY

 LAX-ABLED, an adaptive lacrosse initiative, is formerly known as Makenna's Girl Scout Gold Award.
-The Gold Award is the highest-earning award in Girl Scouts.
-After completing her Bronze and Silver Awards with her Girl Scout troop, she immediately knew that she wanted to earn the Gold Award.
 The process of earning the Gold Award is strategic and tactical, including a minimum of 80 hours of in-depth planning to provide sustainable change within the community.
 Makenna completed her Gold Award on August 18, 2022.

-Makenna, a senior at Chardon High School, grew up wanting to help others.
+Makenna, a freshman at Wittenberg University, grew up wanting to help others.
 She was influenced to start a lacrosse clinic for people with disabilities ages 10-21 years old.
 By combining her passion for lacrosse and her empathy to help others, LAX-ABLED was created.
+LAX-ABLED gives individuals with disabilities the opportunity to learn and play lacrosse.

 Makenna is also a Morgan's Message Ambassador and advocate for mental health awareness.